Labelbox/labelbox-python/docs/README.md

 cd labelbox_root/docs/
 ```

-Run `make`, instructing it to build docs as HTML:
+Run the make build tool, instructing it to build docs as HTML:
 ```
 make html
 ```